-By the time she was 8 years old, Brandi Nichole Flores had a notebook full of songs she had composed at her mothers piano by ear, and drums programmed on her fathers mpc.
+By the time she was 8 years old, Brandi Nichole Flores had a notebook full of songs she composed at her mothers piano by ear, and drums programmed on her fathers mpc.

 Six years, two record deals, three tours, and two shelved albums later, Nikki realized she had very little control of the music she was making, or the chances of it being released on her terms.

-She is currently writing, advocating for artists, and producing her own project under AN alias.
+She is currently writing, advocating for creatives, and producing her own project under AN alias.